 The leafhoppers are a family (Cicadellidae) of sap sucking true bugs, there are more than 180 species found in Britain.
 They can jump or fly short distances and most do not feed on or cause noticeable damage to garden plants.
 Find out more about British species from British bugs

 Rhododendron leafhopper only feeds on rhododendron.
-It is active on rhododendrons from late spring to autumn but is most noticeable when the brightly coloured bluish-green adults are present in late July-October.
+It is active from late spring to autumn but is most noticeable when the brightly coloured bluish-green adults are present in late July-October.

 Bud blast spoils developing flower buds, it is a fungal infection thought to be associated with the activities of the leafhopper although this is may be an assumption.

 The nymphs of rhododendron leafhopper are creamy white wingless insects that live on the underside of rhododendron leaves.
 The adults are 8-9mm long and have pale yellow heads with a bluish green thorax.
 The wings are folded back along the body and are bluish-green with two orange stripes.
 The adults often rest on the upper surface of the foliage in sunny weather but readily leap off when disturbed.
 White cast skins shed by the nymphs may be seen attached to the underside of leaves.

 The feeding activities of the adults and nymphs have no obvious adverse effect on the appearance of the foliage or the plant's vigour.
 There would not be a problem if the females did not make egg incisions in next year's flower buds in late summer-autumn.
 A fungus, known as bud blast (Seifertia azalea), may infect the buds through the egg wounds, although some research has placed doubt on this assumption.
 Infected flower buds turn brown and die.

 There are no simple control measures for rhododendron leafhopper.
 However, flower budsaffected by bud blast can be picked off and disposed of to reduce the amount of fungal spores being released in the vicinity of the plants.
 This may only be feasible on smaller plants.